 - Do I need to get educated about how to meal plan and cook other sources of protein besides meat?
 How do I plan to do so?

-To ensure long-term success, it may be best to transition slowly, gradually eliminating meat over time as you learn the ropes of a vegetarian plus seafood diet.
+To ensure long-term success, transition slowly.
+Gradually eliminate meat over time as you learn the ropes of a vegetarian plus seafood diet.

-Once you feel everything is in order and you’re ready to get your feet wet with pescetarianism (pun intended), it’s time to get started!
+Once you feel everything is in order, it’s time to get started!

 So What Do I Actually Eat if I Go Pescetarian?